tmichniewski/MiniSpark/README.md

 ## Dataset composition with the function

-This library provides also a set of additional operators of Spark Dataset.
+This library provides also a set of additional operators on Spark Dataset.
 They mainly provide operator like names for other Spark Dataset methods.
 One important extension to this set of operators is the method `++` implemented - next to other operators - in the implicit class